Oscar Santillan: Early life and academics

 Santillán began as a self-taught artist and writer in Guayaquil, Ecuador.
 In 1999 he joined the longstanding writing workshop of Miguel Donoso Pareja where, for a period of three years, Santillán focused on short stories.
 In 2002 he held his first solo exhibition Art for Dogs at the Galería Madeleine Hollaender, in the same city.
 There is no documentation of this first solo show since the exhibition was exclusively aimed at dogs and no humans were allowed to step inside the gallery.
 That same year, in collaboration with other young artists, Santillán co-created the 'Lalimpia' collective, which exhibited at the Biennial de Cuenca of 2003 and 2007, and the Havana Biennial of 2009.
 In 2004 Santillán studied at the Instituto de Artes del Ecuador (ITAE), however his Bachelor's degree, in Design and Audiovisual Production, was obtained at the Escuela Superior Politécnica del Litoral (ESPOL), also in Guayaquil, with a thesis on screenwriting for cinema.

 In 2008 Santillán received a fellowship from Indiana University to pursue a Sculpture MFA.
 The following year, however, he had the opportunity to restart his Master's at the Sculpture + Extended Media Department, VCUArts, in Richmond, where he graduated in 2011.
 Santillán has attended residencies at Skowhegan, Jan van Eyck Academie, Fondazione Ratti, Delfina Foundation, Leiden Astronomical Observatory, and NIAS.
 He has taught at the University of the Arts (UArts), Instituto de Artes del Ecuador (ITAE), and currently at AKV St. Joost.

 Antimundo

-Scifi, indigenous worlding, and cybernetics together articulate a matrix that Santillán refers to as ‘Antimundo’, which can be sensed as a way of identifying and generating realities that do not fit in the world.
-‘Antimundo’ is not only a critical set of tools for spotting the edges of the world, rather it actively compels us to act sensually, to contaminate narratives, to exceed ruling conventions, to participate within intricate ecologies of selves.
-By searching into lost episodes of science, into knowledge production repressed during colonial times, into Andean and Amazonian terraforming, into non-Western scifi, the ‘Antimundo’ manifests itself.

-These ideas have been stimulated by the work that the artist has conducted alongside scientists.
-The researchers who have generously engaged in collaborations with his artistic practice are part of institutions such as Leiden University's Biology Department (NL), Nietzsche Archive (DE), Maastricht University's Science and Technology Studies (NL), KNAW (NL), and Leiden Astronomical Observatory (NL), where Santillán was an artist-in-residence for a year (2018-2019), an experience that has led him towards a more holistic ‘sci-art’ understanding.
+Santillán's philosophy of "Antimundo" combines scifi, indigenous worlding, and cybernetics together in his artwork.
+The researchers who have engaged in collaborations with his practice are part of institutions such as Leiden University's Biology Department (NL), Nietzsche Archive (DE), Maastricht University's Science and Technology Studies (NL), KNAW (NL), and Leiden Astronomical Observatory (NL), where Santillán was an artist-in-residence for a year (2018-2019), an experience that has led him towards a more holistic 'sci-art' understanding.